How to Build an Elevated Deck on Uneven Ground

 Be sure to stay hydrated and take breaks.

 Measure each attachment point separately from the ground up before cutting risers.
 Attach with screws.
-Here, we had some left over four by four posts just laying atop to give us an idea how it would look.
+Here, we had some leftover 4' x 4' posts just laying atop to give us an idea of how it would look.

-We used four two by tens here to make the steps.
-Each is attached to the risers with two and a half inch screws.
-The top step is a two by eight.
+We used four 2' x 10' boards here to make the steps.
+Each is attached to the risers with 2 1/2" screws.
+The top step is 2' x 8'.